opendroneid/receiver-android/supported-smartphones.md

 At the moment, this information cannot be read from the OS information and must be verified by using another device that supports the Long Range.

 1. Prepare the Device Under Test (DUT) for the Long Range receiving support by running [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp).
-  * In the Settings menu of the app, select Scanner and set the Scanning period to 5 minutes
+  * In the Settings menu of the app, select Scanner and set the Scanning period to at least 5 minutes
 2. Use another device (Master) that passed the Elimination Criteria and run [nRF Connect for Mobile](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp).
   * Alternatively: use any other device that supports Long Range advertisements (might be Remote ID add-on or Bluetooth development kit - e.g., [nRF52840 DK](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK)).
 3. On the Master, go to the Advertiser tab and create a New advertising packet.
   * In options, select Advertising Extensions and in both Primary and Secondary PHY, select LE Coded (Long Range).
   * Press the "Add Record" and select "Complete Local Name".
-  * Set the Interval to 160 (	resulting in 100 ms).
+  * Set the Interval to 160 (resulting in 100 ms).
   * Set the Tx power to 1 dBm (the maximum).
   * Leave the other fields at default.
 4. On the Master, run the Advertisement by toggling the switch.
 Select "Until manually turned off" and "No maximum options".